-This Mount Kilimanjaro climbing One Week itinerary takes you up the summit of Kilimanjaro for the trek and allow you to climb slowly day by day.
+This Mount Kilimanjaro climbing One Week itinerary takes you up the summit of Kilimanjaro for the trek and allows you to climb slowly day by day.
 Mount Kilimanjaro routes and their variations take between five to nine days to complete.
 Although Mount Kilimanjaro is known as a "walk-up" mountain, you should not underestimate it and its risks.
 The overall statistics show that less than half of all climbers reach the summit.

 Below are the Kilimanjaro success rates as reported by Kilimanjaro National Park (2006):

 All climbers, all routes 45%

 All climbers, all 6 day routes 44%

 All climbers, all 7 days routes 64%